westpoint-robotics/TTCP-AISC-Opposed-AI-Competition/gameday/Readme.md

 # Manifest

-Before the event collect the pertinent data for each submission and record it in `manifest.csv`.
+Before the event collect the pertinent data for each performer and record it in `manifest.csv`.
-This includes the submission name, the docker image, container registry creds (if necessary), and the name of the script to execute.
+This includes the submission name, the docker image, container registry creds (if necessary), and the name of the launch script to execute.

 __** NOTE **__ Because the `manifest.csv` could hold docker registry login secrets, care should be taken to prevent it from being displayed to an audience.